humanmade/altis-local-server/docs/troubleshooting.md

 When using Windows or MacOS on projects with a lot of files, or a lot of file churn such as frequently changing statically built files, the containers can experience a delay in receiving the updated files.
 This can make development cumbersome.

+### Using Mutagen

+[Mutagen](https://mutagen.io/) is a powerful tool for optimising file system mounts (not just for Docker!).

+To get started you will need to [install Mutagen Beta](https://mutagen.io/documentation/introduction/installation#development-channels).
+The beta version has integrated `docker-compose` orchestration support.

+On MacOS you can install it using `brew install mutagen-io/mutagen/mutagen-beta`.
+For all other operating systems check the [beta release assets list for the appropriate build](https://github.com/mutagen-io/mutagen/releases/tag/v0.12.0-beta2).

+Once installed bring Local Server up by running `composer server start --mutagen`.

+### Using Docker Sync

-To help with this problem Local Server supports [`docker-sync`](https://docker-sync.readthedocs.io/en/latest/) if available.
-This is a tool that vastly optimises file sharing between the host machine and containers.
+Local Server supports [`docker-sync`](https://docker-sync.readthedocs.io/en/latest/) if available.
+This is a tool that can optimise file sharing performance between the host machine and containers.

 To begin you will need to install `docker-sync` for your operating system.
 Follow the [installation instructions for your operating system here](https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html).